DougHaber/gqrx-remote/README.md

 For detailed usage information and examples, please see the [POD documentation](http://search.cpan.org/~dhaber/GQRX-Remote-1.0.0/Remote.pm).

-An example script using GQRX::Remote is [provided in the distribution](https://github.com/DougHaber/gqrx-remote/tree/master/example/).
+An example script using GQRX::Remote to plot signal strength by frequency is [provided in the distribution](https://github.com/DougHaber/gqrx-remote/tree/master/example/).

+Another example can be found in [gqrx-ghostbox](https://github.com/DougHaber/gqrx-ghostbox).
+It is a utility that uses GQRX::Remote to make Gqrx behave like a ghost box.

 # Installation